 Number of Websites

-Both Bluehost and GoDaddy only let you create a single website on their cheapest plans.
+Both Bluehost and GoDaddy only let you create a single website using their cheapest plans.
 If you want to have several different websites, you’ll need a slightly more expensive plan.

 Winner: Tie